reactivemarbles/DynamicData/README.md

 //use  SourceList<T> to compare items on hash code otherwise use SourceCache<TObject,TKey>. var mySource = new SourceList<Trade>();
 ```

-The following snippet connects to a stream of live trades, creates a proxy for each trade and orders the results by most recent first.
+This example connects to a stream of live trades, creates a proxy for each trade and orders the results by most recent first.
 As the source is modified the result of ‘myoperation’ will automatically reflect changes.

 ```csharp
 //some code to maintain the source (not shown)